Johann Schalk

-Johann (Hans) Schalk (19 September 1903 – 9 November 1987) was a flying ace and high-ranking officer in the German Luftwaffe during World War II.
+Johann (Hans) Schalk (19 September 1903 – 9 November 1987) was a Nazi German flying ace and high-ranking officer in the German Luftwaffe during World War II.
 He is credited with 15 aerial victories, 4 of which on the Eastern Front, claimed in 163 combat missions.

 Early life and career

 Schalk joined the Austrian Bundesheer in 1922 and as a Leutnant was trained to fly in 1928 and transferred to the Luftstreitkräfte.
 He became a leader of a fighter squadron in August 1933 and was appointed commander of the Austrian Jagdgruppe 1 (1st fighter group).
 He was one of the best Austrian aerobatic pilots and gained experience at various delegations to Germany and Italy.
 After the Anschluss, the annexation of Austria and the integration of the Bundesheer into the German Wehrmacht.

 On 1 July 1938, Schalk was tasked with the creation of IV.(leichte) Gruppe (4th light group) of Jagdgeschwader 134 "Horst Wessel" (JG 134—134th Fighter Wing) at Dortmund.
 The unit was initially equipped with the Arado Ar 68 biplane fighter but shortly after converted to the Messerschmitt Bf 109 D-1.
 On 5 September, Schalk was ordered to relocate the Gruppe to Neisse, present-day Nysa, Poland, where it was renamed on 1 November and became the III.
 Gruppe of Zerstörergeschwader 142 (ZG 142—142nd Destroyer Wing).
 That day, the unit was ordered to Lippstadt Airfield.
 On 1 May 1939, the Gruppe was again renamed and became the III.
 Gruppe of Zerstörergeschwader 26 (ZG 26—26th Destroyer Wing).
 In August 1939, Schalk moved his Gruppe to Neumünster.